nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ## Profiling Python code with *cProfile*

 The *cProfile* profiler is one implementation of the Python profiling interface.
-It measures the time spent within a function and the amount of calls.
+It measures the time spent within a function and the number of times the function is called.

-**Note:** The timing information should not be taken as absolute values, since the profiling itself could possibly extend the run time, in some cases.
+**Note:** The timing information should not be taken as absolute values, since the profiling itself could extend the run time.

-Run the following command to profile the code:
+Replace `python scatter.py` with
 ```
 python -m cProfile -o output.pstats scatter.py
 ```
+in your Slurm script or when running interactively.
+Additional arguments can be passed to the *scatter.py* at the end if needed.

 Notice the `-m cProfile -o output.pstats` in the above command.
 This enables profiling and stores the profiling results in a file called *output.pstats*.
 If you leave out these options the code will just run normally.

-**Note:** the code will take longer to run when profiling is enabled, due to the overhead involved in collecting the profiling information.

 A nice way to visualise the  *output.pstats* file is with *gprof2dot*.